Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 - RS232

-  Respnosible for converting the TTL (5VT) logic signals into a the required +12VT / -12VT required for a standard RS232 connection.
+  Responsible for converting the TTL (5VT) logic signals into the +12VT / -12VT
+  required for a standard RS232 connection.

 - IO Address Decoder